vt-le/pystformer/README.md

-# PySTformer: Pyramidal Spatio-Temporal Transformer for Video Anomaly Detection
+# PySTformer: Pyramidal Spatio-Temporal Transformer for Anomaly Detection in Aerial and Surveillance Videos
-This is the code for "PySTformer: Pyramidal Spatio-Temporal Transformer for Video Anomaly Detection".
+This is the code for "PySTformer: Pyramidal Spatio-Temporal Transformer for Anomaly Detection in Aerial and Surveillance Videos".

  * [Project Page](https://vt-le.github.io/pystformer)
  * [Paper](https://arxiv.org)